facjure/dossier/README.md

 ## Overview

-Dossier is a higher-level api to store, search, and analyze plaintext-like documents on [Elastisch](http://clojureelasticsearch.info) with [S3](https://github.com/weavejester/clj-aws-s3).
+Dossier is a higher-level api to store, search, and analyze plaintext-like documents on [Elastisch](http://clojureelasticsearch.info).
 Built primarily to analyze structured content like tech blogs, poems, and stories.

 For more info, see Status & Roadmap.